Overview: GDPR compliance

 A visitor only gets a profile:

-- IF the visitor has legislation “NONE” and the default permission level is 1 or 2, or:
+- IF the visitor has legislation “NONE” or:

 - IF the visitor has legislation “GDPR” and one or more (global) listeners, connections or trackers are executed for that visitor.
 These are only executed:

 - IF they do require consent and visitor consented to one or more related objectives

 When two profiles merge the privacy settings for the two profiles are automatically merged.